Fauci: Decision likely Friday on resuming J&J vaccine

 "I think by the end of the summer, the beginning of the fall we'll know," he said.
 "We'll have a pretty good idea whether we'll need the boost."

-Pfizer CEO Albert Bourla said recently it is "likely" that individuals who received both doses of the Pfizer-BioNTech vaccine will likely need a third booster within a year.
+Pfizer CEO Albert Bourla said recently it is "likely" that individuals who received both doses of the Pfizer-BioNTech vaccine will probably need a third booster within a year.

 A note to our community: